prognoveljs/prognovel-app/README.md

    - Host content with a Dynamic API backend

-     ProgNovel will use Cloudflare Workers serverless platform to host your Dynamic API, in case if you doesn't use static API.
+     ProgNovel will use Cloudflare Workers serverless platform to host your Dynamic API, in case if you don't use static API.
 This means it will bound to [Cloudflare Workers' limit](https://developers.cloudflare.com/workers/platform/limits/#worker-limits).
 Dynamic API might have features like secure locked chapters and Web Monetization receipt verification in the future.

      You need to host on Cloudflare Workers with some content already online on Cloudflare Workers network.
 [Read how to host a worker for Dynamic API ProgNovel backend here.](https://github.com/prognoveljs/prognovel-workers)